Article co-authored by Samir Lohmann on February 19, 2020

 The database can be hosted on SQL Server Standard or SQL Server Enterprise, however due to performance limitations SQL Express should not be used to host a SOLIDWORKS PDM Professional vault database in a production environment.

-For optimal performance, Microsoft SQL Server 2017 is recommended for hosting SOLIDWORKS PDM Professional 2020 databases.
+For optimal performance and stability, Microsoft SQL Server 2017 is recommended for hosting SOLIDWORKS PDM Professional 2020 databases.

 PLEASE NOTE: Ensure that you have the proper licensing for the version of SQL that you use for PDM Professional (your Microsoft Software Provider can help you determine if you have all the licenses needed for SQL).
 Any licenses of SOLIDWORKS PDM Professional sold before the fall of 2019 automatically included runtime restricted licenses of Microsoft SQL Standard 2014.
 These licenses can not be upgraded to newer versions and are not eligible for Software Assurance from Microsoft.